mtumilowicz/scala-graphql-caliban-workshop/README.md

     1. strongly-typed: typed context (schema) + queries are executed within this context
     1. introspective: type system (schema) itself is queryable
     1. version-free: tools for the continuous evolution
-* three types of operations
-    * queries
-    * mutations
-    * subscriptions
-        * stream of responses
-* BFF - backend for frontend API
-    * different clients need  different sets of data
-        * Web, Iphone, Android, Tv
-    * instead of the frontend application aggregating data by calling and processing information from multiple data sources and APIs, we create a BFF layer
-        * This layer does the following:
-            * Receive request from the client application
-            * Call multiple backend services as required to get the required data
-            * Format the response with just the information required by the client
-            * Respond with the formatted data to the client application
-    * pros
-        * Simplify the frontend logic
-        * Avoid over-fetching or under-fetching
-        * Reduce the number of network calls that the client has to make, to render a page

 ## schema
 * something like swagger: graphql/graphiql